 The essential guide to the BMAT and UCAT

 If you’re considering studying medicine at university, you’ve probably seen or heard the terms ‘BMAT’ (BioMedical Admissions Test) or ‘UCAT’ (University Clinical Aptitude Test) mentioned.
-Both the BMAT and UCAT are tests which form part of your application to certain universities – though unis will only ask you to sit one of the two exams.
+Both the BMAT and UCAT are tests that form part of your application to certain universities – though unis will only ask you to sit one of the two exams.
 As well as medicine, these tests are also used for some dentistry degrees, and for the University of Oxford's biomedical sciences degree.

-The BMAT and UCAT are both intended to provide the universities with insight to your potential as a medical student.
+The BMAT and UCAT are both intended to provide the universities with insight into your potential as a medical student.
 Because of that, the tests are mostly aptitude-based, rather than knowledge-based.
 However, there are instances when a basic knowledge of science will be needed.

 Until 2019 UCAT was called UKCAT, which stood for UK Clinical Aptitude Test, so you may see references to it written this way too.